Learn how the NEC keep your and your home safeLearn More

 Raising awareness about electrical hazards is the key to reducing home electrical fires, injuries and death, which is why we developed ESFI's 2017 National Electrical Safety Month Electrical Safety Advocate Guide.
 Together, we can reduce the number of electrically-related deaths and injuries – one home, one school, and one workplace at a time.

-In celebration of Electrical Safety Month 2015, ESFI is excited to announce the launch of the second edition of its National Electrical Safety Month publication, Electrical Safety Illustrated.
-This year's theme is That Old House, This New Update.
-This magazine will inform readers about common hazards posed by America's aging housing stock and features a variety of updates that can be made to all homes.
+In celebration of Electrical Safety Month 2017, ESFI is excited to announce the launch of the fourth installment of its National Electrical Safety Month publication, Electrical Safety Illustrated.
+This year's theme is "Decoding the NEC to Prevent Shock and Electrocution," informs readers on the new changes made in the 2017 National Electrical Code.